gaphor/gaphas/README.rst

 Updating item state
 -------------------
-If an items needs updating, it sets out an update request on the Canvas (Canvas.request_update()).
+If an items needs updating, it sets out an update request on the ItemContainer (ItemContainer.request_update()).
 The canvas performs an update by calling:

 1. Item.pre_update(context) for each item marked for update
-2. Updating Canvas-to-Item matrices, for fast transformation of coordinates from the canvas' to the items' coordinate system.
+2. Updating ItemContainer-to-Item matrices, for fast transformation of coordinates from the canvas' to the items' coordinate system.
    The c2i matrix is stored on the Item as Item._matrix_c2i.
 3. Solve constraints.
 4. Normalize items by setting the coordinates of the first handle to (0, 0).
-5. Updating Canvas-to-Item matrices for items that have been changed by normalization, just to be on the save side.
+5. Updating ItemContainer-to-Item matrices for items that have been changed by normalization, just to be on the save side.
 6. Item.post_update(context) for each item marked for update, including items that have been marked during constraint solving.